abraham/mastodon-dart/packages/mastodon/doc/ListsApi.md

 Update a list

-Change the title of a list, or which replies to show.
+Change the properties of a list.
+Version history:  2.1.0 - added\\ 3.3.0 - added `replies_policy` 4.2.0 - added `exclusive`

 ### Example
 ```dart